Premik/UnityManualEbook/README.md

 ```bash
 groovy UnityManual.groovy
 ```
-It will produce a new **Manual-flattened** folder with the linearized html files beside the original 'Manul' folder:
+It will produce a new **Manual-flattened** folder with the linearized html files beside the original 'Manual' folder:

  * `Manual`
  * **Manual-flattened**